 Such spaces can include an area where employees can play a game of pool or table tennis, catch up over a glass of their favourite beverage, or use gaming stations.
 Throwing the home-like comfort into the whole office interior design equation is now effectively being used to break the office monotony and to create employee-friendly work environments.

 Productivity and creativity are some of the most important factors that contribute to the success of any organisation.
 Companies have gone to extra lengths to perfect the art of boosting productivity and enhancing creativity among their employees.
 It has now become clear that interior design decisions also play a critical role in creating an environment where employees can thrive.

 Most organisations are now throwing caution out of the window using vibrant colours that are not necessarily part of their corporate identity.
 Designers and colour experts are help organisations find the perfect mix of shades that evoke certain emotions and moods among employees.
 By using different colours and textures within the office, companies can significantly improve the workplace experience by keeping things fresh and bright.

 These are just some of the notable trends to watch even as the work environment undergoes a major transformation.
 Office design is a discipline that is constantly evolving.
 So this is by no means an ended chapter.

 Looking to change your office design?
-Our interior design experts in Glasgow can help you find the perfect mix between comfort and aesthetics!
+Our commercial architect in Glasgow can help you find the perfect mix between comfort and aesthetics!